 If you forget everything you just read, remember this:

 Keep it simple!

-Your eyes will naturally want to scan the room and anything that gets in their way will make the room seem smaller.
+Your eyes will naturally want to scan the room.
+Anything that gets in their way will make the room seem smaller.

 Ideally, you want the focus should be on your car.
 Your garage paint scheme should compliment it, not detract from it.